 The larger and more complex your property is, the more difficult this DIY method is.
 A 5,000-square-foot lot has less room for error than a multi-acre lot.
 Accuracy is dependent on your skill level and the tools at your disposal.

-Hire A Professional
+Get A Professional Survey

 If accuracy is what you need, you’ll have to hire a surveyor.
 Boundary surveyors specialize in determining the precise location of property lines.
 If you’re looking to build an addition or an outbuilding close to your property edge, it’s worth it to hire a professional.